exanauts/ExaPF.jl/docs/src/man/autodiff.md

 coloring to compress the sparse Jacobian `J`.
-Running the tangent mode, it allows to compute columns of the Jacobian concurrently, by combining independent columns in one Jacobian-vector evaluation (see
+Running the tangent mode, it allows to compute columns of the Jacobian concurrently, by combining independent columns in one Jacobian-vector evaluation (see in figure above).
-\autoref{fig:coloring}).
 For sparsity detection we rely on the greedy algorithm implemented by [`SparseDiffTools.jl`](https://github.com/JuliaDiff/SparseDiffTools.jl).

 Given the sparsity pattern, the forward model is applied through the package